Black and white print linearisation with the i1Pro 2

 Looking at my B&W test print for this paper, you can see the crunched up shadows, i.e. no real detail in the dark bits of the images.
 This is detail that I know for certain is there in the original test image (one more reason to use known test images for testing).

-I now have a profile that can correct for this non-linearity, by effectively smoothing out the L curve in the graph above.
+I now have a profile that can use to correct for this non-linearity, by effectively smoothing out the L curve in the graph above.

 Here’s the graph after reading in the ‘corrected’ target.